Cellica Nurrachadiana

-Cellica Nurrachadiana (born 18 July 1980) is an Indonesian politician and doctor who is the regent of Karawang Regency, West Java.
+Cellica Nurrachadiana (born 18 July 1980) is an Indonesian politician and doctor who is the regent of Karawang Regency from 2016 to 2023.

 First holding political office in 2009 as a provincial councillor, she became deputy regent the following year, and was acting regent by 2014.
-She was reelected in 2015.
+She was reelected in 2015, and in 2020.
+She resigned before the expiry of her tenure in November 2023 in order to run as a legislative candidate in the 2024 election, and won a seat in the House of Representatives.

 Background

 Nurrachadiana was born in Bandung on 18 July 1980.
 After completing high school in Bandung, she earned a bachelor's degree in medicine from Maranatha Christian University and a master's degree in health law from Soegijapranata Catholic University.

 Nurrachadiana is divorced with one child.
 According to her, her name was based on the Toyota Celica car, which her parents bought in the year of her birth.

 Career

 Before holding political office, Nurrachadiana served as director in several companies.
 She also featured in the 2011 film Surat Kecil Untuk Tuhan, taking on a minor role as a doctor treating the main character.